Tatsuya Oe: As MER

+MER's song "Mirage" was licensed and featured in the cosmetic brand Estee Lauder Korea's promo videos, which also featured the singer IU.

 Composition and licensed music

 He has not only composed for but also licensed a lot of his music to commercials, TV, film, video games, animation projects, and corporate branding campaigns in the US, Europe, and Asia markets.

 He runs his own music library, Model Electronic Music Library (formerly Club Model Electronic), for licensing his compositions to music and media professionals.
 As of 2014, his music has been licensed and used in TV advertising and promotion movies in the US territory of Burger King, Skechers, Oprah Winfrey Network, and Macy's.